ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 or how to use the `db` parameter to know the state of the chain at the time of execution.
 All this and more is covered [in the reference](https://geth.ethereum.org/docs/rpc/ns-debug#javascript-based-tracing).

-Hopefully with this tool you will find it easier to step over and debug thorny issues with contracts and the EVM.
+Hopefully with this tool you will find it easier to trace the EVM's behavior and debug thorny contract issues.

 Original version by [Ori Pomerantz](qbzzt1@gmail.com)